SRA-SiliconValley/jalangi/README.md

     ./scripts/analysis analyses/objectalloc/ObjectAllocationTrackerEngine testme

-For example, try running the analysis on a sunspider benchmark by calling
+For example, try running the analysis on a sunspider benchmark by issuing the following command.

     ./scripts/analysis analyses/objectalloc/ObjectAllocationTrackerEngine tests/sunspider1/crypto-aes

-Similarly, you can a likely type inference analysis on the same program by calling and you will notice some warnings.
+Similarly, you can run a likely type inference analysis on another sunspider benchmark by calling the following command and you will notice some warnings.

-    ./scripts/analysis analyses/likelytype/LikelyTypeInferEngine tests/sunspider1/crypto-aes
+    ./scripts/analysis analyses/likelytype/LikelyTypeInferEngine tests/sunspider1/crypto-sha1

 ### Record and replay a web app.

-First start a HTTP server by running
+First start a HTTP server by running the following command.
+The command starts a simple Python based http server.

-    ./scripts/server
+    ./scripts/server &

 Then instrument the JavaScript files that you want to analyze.
 You also need to modify index.html so that it loads some library files and the instrumented files.